 Traditional network security tools used for on-premises data are simply not flexible enough to protect hybrid and multi clouds, and cloud machine identities are a major target for bad actors.
-That’s why Jetstack have officially launched their new flagship platform dedicated to bringing enterprise-grade security to your cloud native platforms.
+That’s why Venafi has officially launched a new flagship platform dedicated to bringing enterprise-grade security to your cloud native platforms.

-Learn why machine identity management is essential to any organization that is or already has migrated to the cloud, and how Jetstack Secure is the solution you need!
+Learn why machine identity management is essential to any organization that is or already has migrated to the cloud, and how TLS Protect for Kubernetes is the solution you need!

 Since cloud is officially here to stay, machine identities must be protected from the bad actors who specialize in compromising weak credentials or keys.
 Cloud offers the capability to access software and data from any device, a feature that has the potential to be as dangerous as it is convenient.
 Cybercriminals can easily take advantage of weaknesses in authentication, tokens, and other identity-related mechanics.